 Students can request a change of Academic Adviser if the relationship becomes difficult for any reason and should contact their Programme Director to discuss the reasons why a change is requested.
-Any students whose Academic Adviser is also the Programme Director, can approach the School's Student Support and Welfare team (studentsupport-seed@manchester.ac.uk).
+Any students whose Academic Adviser is also the Programme Director, can approach the School's Student Support and Wellbeing team (seed.wellbeing@manchester.ac.uk).

-School Student Support and Welfare Team
+School Student Support and Wellbeing Team

 In addition to your Academic Adviser, the School also has a small team of staff who can help students in times of difficulty and are available to meet with students to advise on the kinds of support available in the University, including support for students with disabilities, and to discuss options such as interruption or mitigating circumstances.
-If you would like to arrange a meeting, please email the Student Support team (studentsupport-seed@manchester.ac.uk).
+If you would like to arrange a meeting, please email the Student Support team (seed.wellbeing@manchester.ac.uk).